 For example, nitrates are chemicals used as additives to enhance the food color.
 The reaction between nitrates and protein stops the oxygen from releasing, and the pink color remains, although the pork roast is cooked.

 Finally, your pork could be pink because of the cooking method.
-Grilling and searing the pork at a high temperature can make the proteins denature quickly.
+Grilling and searing the meat at a high temperature can make the proteins denature quickly.
 They don’t have the time to change color, which results in pink meat.

 Overall, color is an unreliable indicator of the doneness of cooked pork.

 It’s always best to check the internal temperature to know if your meat is done.
 This way, you don’t have to consume undercooked pork.

 Post You May Like: Does Pork Cause Gout?

 People fear pink pork because they think it has trichinosis.
 Trichinosis is a disease caused by eating pork because the meat has infected parasites.

 Trichinosis was a common condition in domesticated swine in the US, and people were advised by the USDA to cook the pork until it reached 160 degrees.

 This led to people assuming pork needs to be gray or brown and extremely well-cooked, to kill the infected parasites.

 However, advances in modern farming practices resulted in very low trichinosis cases.
 Nowadays, there are higher chances of getting trichinosis from eating undercooked game meats than cooked pork.